ARCHIVED: What is IU's policy toward chain letters?

 Chain mail is a form of junk mail.
 A chain mail message is generally sent to several people and includes instructions that each person should forward the letter to several others.
 These messages waste system resources and often grow quite large as senders append their own additions.
 Do not forward such messages.

-If a message looks legitimate, but you aren't sure, at Indiana University, your campus Support Center can advise you; for contact information, see the Knowledge Base document For IT help, how do I contact each campus Support Center?
+If a message looks legitimate, but you aren't sure, at Indiana University, your campus Support Center can advise you; for contact information, see the Knowledge Base document How do I contact each campus Support Center for IT help?

 If you get chain email from someone with an apparent IU email address,